marc-marcos/mapa-senderista-local/README.md

 - 0.1 Version (next release)
     - [ ] More options to modify the database.
+    - [ ] Link of the route in the popup.
 - Future versions
     - [ ] GUI to avoid having to deal with terminal usage.
     - [ ] Installation via GUI.